 Combine your creative talents with business acumen through these double degrees.
 If you're looking for a career in design, completing both degrees will help you gain a solid foundation in business as part of your studies - essential if you're planning to run your own business or advance a product or service in the marketplace.
 This combination caters to students wanting to do both business and design.

 Applying for these programmes

 You apply for both programmes separately.
-You need to have University Entrance and submit a portfolio for entry into the Bachelor of Design.
-An interview may also be required.
+You need to have University Entrance and submit a portfolio of artwork for entry into the Bachelor of Design.

 What these qualifications cover